seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **POMPEY**
 If you head and hang all that offend that way but
-for ten year together, you’ll be glad to give out a
+for ten year together, you'll be glad to give out a
 commission for more heads: if this law hold in
-Vienna ten year, I’ll rent the fairest house in it
+Vienna ten year, I'll rent the fairest house in it
 after three-pence a bay: if you live to see this
 come to pass, say Pompey told you so.